 A single non-numeric Origin Country dimension on a Meter and on which a breakdown of charges will be based.
 No filtering of values is enabled.

-When you have set up a Statement Definition, you have the following options for how you apply it for use to generate Statements for Bills:
+When you've set up a Statement Definition, you can select it as the one used to generate Statements for Bills:

 Select it as the default at the Organization level.